 Firstly you have to recognise that your feet are unique so it’s highly unlikely that you can buy ski boots that will fit straight away and are comfortable.
 You may be one of the very few lucky ones that have princess-formed feet but if you’re like most skiers your feet are lumpy and bumpy and look like the Himalayas themselves and will definitely hurt.
 Let’s face it you’re incasing your delicate little tootsies in tight fitting, stiff plastic and sliding down a mountain on a pair of planks all day.
 But, and a big but, you do not have to put up with it.
 There are many things you can do, so start at option 1, the easiest, simplest, cheapest and quickest and work your way down the list to the more expensive and drastic options.

 OPTION 1 – Change Your Socks

 The simplest and the cheapest.
 Try different socks.
 You would not believe how much of a difference this can make.
 Some people have massive thick woolly socks that a well intentioned relative knitted that cause rubbing, soreness and boots that are too tight.
 On the other hand if the socks are as thin as a pair of stockings then your boots may end up far too big and you’ll have to do the clips up extra tight causing pressure points.
 Socks are really personal and you’ll have to find socks for your feet and your boots.
 Once you find the ‘ones’ get a few pairs as you’ll have found the secret formula and will want to keep hold of it.
 Racers are fanatical about socks.
-My son will only wear the one pair.
-It takes a brave person to go into his room after a week of ski racing.
+Our sons will only wear the one pair.
+It takes a brave person to go into their rooms after a week of ski racing.
 Every ski racer will have their favourite socks guaranteed.
 Forget these on the morning of a race and all hell lets loose.
 Believe you me we’ve had to take big detours back to the house to find THE socks.